-Criteria Customer expectations Credits/Loans Finance-Leasing Operate-Leasing Forfaiting Reduce securities re- Generally securities are based on debtor, not on project.
-Secu- ties are based on project with lease object.
-Generally securi- ties are based on project with FI wishes to safeguard contracting rates.
+Criteria Customer expectations Credits/Loans Finance-Leasing Operate-Leasing Forfaiting Reduce securities requested and own risks: Bank wishes to safeguard loan.
+Generally securities are based on debtor, not on project.
+Securities ~ 100 % Lessor wishes to safeguard lease object.
+Generally securities are based on project with some additional debtor liabilities Lessor wishes to safeguard lease object.
+Generally securities are based on project with some additional debtor liabilities FI wishes to safeguard contracting rates.
 Securities are based on debtor, only partly on project.
-Securities ✓ Finance based on project cash flow main security (requires detailed project check and know how) The state of the s ment based on client's credit- Collateral/ ✓ Financial securities (> 20 %) ✓ Additional securities like bonds (some client commitment required) ✓ Insurances for project equipment (elementary-, break downand interruption of service insurance) ✓ Additional securities like bonds (Hermes, ÖKB) and guarantees from parent companies depend on specific project (some client commitment required) ✓ Insurances for project equipment, (elementary-, break down- and interruption of service insurance) ✓ Additional securities like bonds (Hermes, ÖKB) and guarantees letter of credit. ✓ Creditworthiness of client and country risks is the basis for calculation.
+Securities ✓ Finance based on project cash flow No project finance but client finance.
+Repayment based on company cash flow and economic key figures, not project cash flow Project cash flow accepted as main security (requires detailed project check and know how) Cession of revenues e.g. from feed in tariffs and insurances.
+Project cash flow accepted as main security, (requires detailed project check and know how) Cession of revenues e.g. from feed in tariffs and insurances.
+In reality client based finance and not project finance.
+Repayment based on client's creditworthiness.
+Theoretically (and desirable) project cash flow should serve as project financing.
+Collateral/ ✓ Financial securities Typically equity capital required (&gt; 20 %) Additional securities like bonds (Hermes, ÖKB) and guarantees from parent companies depend on specific project Equity capital required (0-30 %) (some client commitment required) Insurances for project equipment (elementary-, break down- and interruption of service insurance) Additional securities like bonds (Hermes, ÖKB) and guarantees from parent companies depend on specific project Public entities: non- appropriation-risk for lessor Equity capital required (0-20 %) (some client commitment required) Insurances for project equipment, (elementary-, break down- and interruption of service insurance) Additional securities like bonds (Hermes, ÖKB) and guarantees from parent companies depend on specific project Public entities: non- appropriation-risk for lessor Guarantees or aval from client's bank or irrevocable confirmed letter of credit.
+Creditworthiness of client and country risks is the basis for calculation.

-Criteria Customer expectations Credits/Loans Finance-Leasing Operate-Leasing Forfaiting ✓ Tangible securities ✓ Desired/required, ✓ Entry in land register, lien on movable objects, reservation of property rights erty title until payment of last ✓ No, because lessor holds prop- erty and economic title ✓ Pledge on assets ✓ Liens on equipment ✓ Personal securities ✓ Applicable for small projects only ✓ Applicable for small projects only ✓ Applicable for small projects only ✓ No Taxation Reduce taxable income: save taxes in order to offer the cheapest overall finance solu- Lessor can support customer to save taxes in order to offer the cheapest overall finance solution ✓ Tax deductible expenses ✓ Interest and depreciation (linear AfA-tables) are tax deductible.
-Redemption payments are not tax deductible AfA-tables) are tax deductible. ✓ Forfaiting financing costs and depreciation are tax deductible for the owner of the investment, the ESCo. ✓ For the client the contracting rates are tax deductible expenses. (pro rata temporis) ✓ Point in time of deducti- ble expenses ✓ Depreciation is linear (sometimes declining) ✓ Interest payments decline over time, declining ✓ Depreciation is linear (sometimes declining) ✓ Interest payments decline over time through "Leasing effect" (shorter ✓ Client: Spread over contract duration. ✓ ESCo: At time of settlement of the forfaiting-contract.
+Criteria Customer expectations Credits/Loans Finance-Leasing Operate-Leasing Forfaiting Taxation Tangible securities Desired/required, Entry in land register, lien on movable objects, reservation of property rights No, because lessor holds property title until payment of last rate!
+No, because lessor holds property and economic title ✓ Pledge on assets ✓ Liens on equipment ✓ Personal securities Applicable for small projects only Applicable for small projects only Applicable for small projects only √ No Reduce taxable income: Lessor can support customer to save taxes in order to offer the cheapest overall finance solution Lessor can support customer to save taxes in order to offer the cheapest overall finance solution ✓ Tax deductible expenses Interest and depreciation (linear AfA-tables) are tax deductible.
+Redemption payments are not tax deductible Interest and depreciation (linear, AfA-tables) are tax deductible.
+Redemption payments are not tax deductible Complete leasing rate is tax deductible.
+Forfaiting financing costs and depreciation are tax deductible for the owner of the investment, the ESCo.
+For the client the contracting rates are tax deductible expenses. (pro rata temporis) Point in time of deductible expenses Depreciation is linear (sometimes declining) Interest payments decline over time, declining Depreciation is linear (sometimes declining) Interest payments decline over time Depreciation can be accelerated through "Leasing effect" (shorter depreciation periods for lessors) Constant rates (annuities) over contract period

-$^{^{}m 37}$ Assets connected to object become part of it (ABGB § YYY).
-This risk has to be mitigated

-38 VAT law ...
+$^{36}$ Assets connected to object become part of it (ABGB § YYY).
+This risk has to be mitigated $^{37}$ VAT law ...